They are either interesting for their place in the story or what familiar NPCs they hold.

 It just so happens to be that this very name literaly means Thousand Palace.

 I'm not exactly sure where the liberty in the translation to read 千 as Many comes from.

 Might be possible that it was changed to sound better or just to fit into the sign more easily or it could just be that this just a different approach of interpretating it as an amount.

 My research simply didn't turn up anything on that.

-In my opinion it would've been a better decision to just keep the Chinese family name and put Qiang Gong Taylor on the storefront.
-Since there are other stores in the vicinity that are named in a similar fashion, like the afformentioned Dou Jiang Diner, it wouldn't feel out of place.
-It could've made the connection to the owner easier to grasp for the English audience.
+In my opinion it would've been a better decision to just stick with the Chinese and put Qiang Gong Taylor on the storefront.
+Since there are other stores in the vicinity that are named in a similar fashion, especially the afformentioned Dou Jiang Diner, it wouldn't feel out of place at all.